Subscribe to my free email series, for 20+ years of Life Coaching experience.

 6. reciprocate

-When you’ve given your elevator speech to someone one-on-one, and answered any further inquiries, remember to show interest in them.
+When you’ve given your elevator speech to someone one-on-one, and answered any questions, remember to show interest in them.
 Ask what they do.
 You never know there could be an opportunity for an alliance.
-Successful networking is a two-way street.
+Successful elevator speech in networking is a two-way street.
 It's not just a chance to promote yourself and move on.

 Happy elevating!